 Larry is responsible for office-wide strategic planning and execution of strategic initiatives by increasing coordination and integration across all functional areas that fall within the Office’s oversight.
 Larry also plays a key role in developing a communications strategy and capacity to enhance the Office’s overall ability to serve as a strong and effective voice for the University’s research enterprise.

 Assistant Vice President for Finance and Chief of Staff for National Laboratories

-In her capacity as Chief of Staff for National Laboratories Fabiola (Fabi) serves as a key advisor to Vice President Juan de Pablo as he shapes and drives the National Laboratories’ vision.
+In her capacity as Chief of Staff for National Laboratories Fabiola (Fabi) serves as a key advisor to Juan de Pablo as he shapes and drives the National Laboratories’ vision.
 She supports the design, coordination and execution of strategic initiatives and operational plans in support of Argonne and Fermi National Laboratories’ mission, building strong partnerships with the Department of Energy, the National Laboratories, and the University of Chicago leadership teams.